Ring Learning With Errors: A crossroads between postquantum cryptography, machine learning and number theory: Ring Learning With Errors signatures, homomorphic encryption and some NIST figures

-A first difference to mention here is that instead of discrete Gaussians, the coefficients of \emph{small} polynomials are sampled uniformly from $\left\{-b,...,0,...,b\right\}$ with $|b|\ll q$.
-Secondly, the lengths of signatures must not exceed a prescribed parameter $n$, regardless of the size of the message to sign.
-To attain this, the scheme uses a hash function $H$, which takes arbitrary messages to bit strings of length $n$.
-Third, the procedure has a sampling rejection step: if the infinity norm of a signature polynomial exceeds a fixed bound, $\beta$, that polynomial will be discarded and the signing process starts again.
-This process will be repeated until the infinity norm of the signature polynomial is less than or equal the bound.
-Rejection ensures that the output signature is not exploitably correlated with the signer's secret key values.
-In GLYPH, the bound, $\beta$ will be $(b - k)$, where k is the number of non-zero coefficients allowed in acceptable polynomials.
+Hence, the procedure has a sampling rejection step, which ensures that the output signature is not exploitably correlated with the signer's secret key values: if the infinity norm of a signature polynomial exceeds a fixed bound, $\beta$, that polynomial will be discarded and the signing process starts again.
+This process will be repeated until the infinity norm of the signature polynomial is less than or equal $\beta=k-1$, where $k$ is the number of non-zero coefficients allowed in acceptable polynomials.

-Last, the maximum degree of the signature polynomials will be $ n-1$ and therefore have $n$ coefficients.
-Typical values for $n$ are 512, and 1024.
-The coefficients of these polynomials will be taken from the field $\mathbb{F}_q$ where $q$ is an odd prime congruent to $1$ mod $4$.
-For $n=1024$, GLYPH sets $q = 59393$, $b=16383$ and $k=16$.
+Third, it is necessary to fix an injective map $I:R_q\to \mathbb{F}_2^N$, with $N\gg 1$.
+Last, the maximum degree of the signature polynomials will be $m-1$ so that there are $m$ coefficients.
+Typical values for $m$ are 512, and 1024.
+For $m=1024$, GLYPH sets $q = 59393$, $b=16383$ and $k=16$.
 The scheme is as follows: